Analysis | The 10 biggest tests of Trump’s stranglehold on the GOP in 2022

 This one’s quite a bit different from 2010, in that Murkowski needn’t survive the kind of GOP primary she lost to Joe Miller nearly 12 years ago.
 (Murkowski later won as a write-in candidate in the general election.)
 Instead, Alaska’s new setup means the top four candidates advance to the general election, at which point there will be ranked-choice voting.
 All of that accrues to Murkowski’s benefit.

 It also downgrades this on the list a bit.
-But it’s still a race Trump has sought to involve himself in, and it would make an upset even more of a big deal.
+But it’s still a race Trump has sought to involve himself in, and it would make an upset an even bigger deal.

 6. Rep. Peter Meijer (R-Mich.)-John Gibbs